- WHERE TO STAY

 The Serpentine has a nice cafe at its eastern end that overhangs the water (in the background of picture left).
 There is a lot of bird life no doubt attracted by the constant stream of people throwing them titbits.
 In the Hyde Park section of the Serpentine you can hire rowing boats, you get the picture?

-At the southern edge of the Serpentine by the bridge that carries the north-south road across the Serpentine is the controversial Princess Diana Memorial opened by Her Majesty The Queen on 6th July 2004.
+At the southern edge of the Serpentine by the bridge that carries the north-south road across the Serpentine is the Princess Diana Memorial opened by Her Majesty Queen Elizabeth II on 6th July 2004.

 The design aims to reflect Diana's life, water flows from the highest point in two directions as it cascades, swirls and bubbles before meeting in a calm pool at the bottom.

 At the north west corner of Kensington Gardens is the Princess Diana Memorial Playground, this is just inside the park gates opposite Queensway Underground.

 The playground is also the north west point of the Princess Diana Memorial Walk.
 The seven-mile-long walk crosses St James's Park, Green Park, Hyde Park and Kensington Gardens.
 At its western end, Kensington Gardens is more 'wild' relatively to the playing field landscape of much of Hyde Park to the east.

 Scattered around Kensington Gardens you will come across many statues and pieces of art.
 One of the most popular is the bronze of Peter Pan.
 J M Barrie, the author who created Peter Pan used to walk in this area and was inspired to write Peter Pan by his relationship with the Llewelyn Davies family that began in Kensington Gardens.

 On the subject of art, along the park railings of Kensington Garden's northern boundary between Lancaster Gate and Bayswater you will find amateur artists displaying their work on a Sunday, though there is a lot of tourist tat as well.